Skip to main content

 How to Write Descriptions That Match Well

-Good implicit matching depends entirely on well-written description fields:
+Good implicit matching depends entirely on well-written description fields: The key elements:

 • What it does: “Review code for bugs, security issues, and best practices”